ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/collections.md

 ### Selecting the excerpt field

 You can select one of the available fields to act as the excerpt field.
-A stripped down version of this field will become available in the Results tag as the `{low_search_excerpt}` variable.
+A stripped down version of this field will become available in the Results tag as the `{pro_search_excerpt}` variable.

 For non-keyword searches, where collection information is not available, the excerpt field defined in the channel preferences will be used instead.